-Based on amended composition the Davis Garden TIF Board can consist of up to seven (7) members, including six (6) City of Dallas appointees and one (1) Dallas County appointee.
+The Board of Directors consists of seven (7) members, including six (6) City of Dallas appointees and one (1) Dallas County appointee.

-The City Council approved one (1) item related to the District during the fiscal year.
+The City Council approved three (3) items related to the District during the fiscal year.
 The item is summarized below: